 The VirtualBox DHCP server has not assigned an IP address to the virtual device

-This error means that VirtualBox DHCP server took too long, or failed, to assign an IP address to the device.
-It is usually caused by the following.
+The error message indicates that the VirtualBox DHCP server took too long to assign an IP address to the device.

 Windows